 The Inverse Square Law

 Pye gave a great explanation of the inverse square law there.
 It sounds so confusing, but once you get your head around it, you’ll realize its simplicity.
-On a side note, this is what I love about the premium content that we’ve created; it’s so well explained and structured that anyone can grasp it, find it all in the SLR Lounge Store here.

 Most people, including Pye, talk about the inverse square law in terms of portraits.
 As such, the distances they refer to tend to be quite large.
 With product photography, everything is usually on a far smaller scale, though despite the size, the inverse square law still works in the same way.
 If your light source is one inch away, if moved to two inches, it will have lost 75% of its power and so on.